Table of Contents

 If you still cannot get vision insurance or missed the ACA application window, there are other options to get lower cost eye exams, financial aid for eye exams, and even free exams.

-- Groupon or other online coupons: Companies like Groupon and LivingSocial specialize in offering discounted products and services, including wine clubs, spa treatments, gym memberships, and medical services.
+- Groupon or other online coupons: Companies like Groupon and LivingSocial specialize in offering discounted products and services, including medical services.
 While many health services are cosmetic, you may be able to find a deal on eye exams, glasses, and/or contact lenses in your area.

 If inexpensive or low-cost eye exams are out of reach, the National Eye Institute maintains a list of organizations that provide free eye exams and, often, free glasses.